 Oddly enough, the chain was simultaneously promoted as either Globe Shopping City or Globe Discount City.
 The same slogan -Everything Under The Sun Priced Lower- was used in print ads and television commercials for both.

 By the mid-1970s, the Globe division was losing money; this due -in part- to competition from Michigan's up-and-coming Kmart.
 San Diego's FedMart purchased the Globe division from Walgreen's in late 1977.
 Stores were soon rebranded under the FedMart nameplate.

 *TOWER PLAZA, Phoenix, AZ (1965) [outparcel]

 The newly-formed Unimart chain was acquired by the Los Angeles-based Food Giant conglomerate in May 1961.
-From this point, it began expanding at a rapid rate and was operating three stores in Greater Los Angeles by November of the 1961.
+From this point, it began expanding at a rapid rate and was operating three stores in Greater Los Angeles by November 1961.
 By November 1962, there were five Los Angeles stores and two in the San Diego market.

 Typical Unimart operations encompassed between 100,000 and 120,000 square feet.
 They housed departments selling apparel, shoes, health & beauty aids, furniture, appliances, electronics, hardware, sporting goods and lawn & garden items.
 Stores also included full supermarkets and auto service center & filling stations.

 Garfield, New Jersey-based Vornado, Incorporated, who also operated the East Coast-based Two Guys chain of discount stores, merged with Food Giant / Unimart in July 1967.
 There were fifteen Unimarts in Southern California by early 1969.